Anna Chandy: Life

-In 1929, Anna Chandy was called to the bar and began working in the Kottayam District Court.
+In 1929, Chandy was called to the bar and began working in the Kottayam District Court.
 She learned under John Nidhiry, a well-known lawyer of the period.
 In her memoirs, she wrote that her male coworkers and court officials often doubted her and were openly hostile to her, saying she would fail.
 Even so, she became known for being honest and good at her job, especially in criminal law.